shashi0x/learningGit/readme.md

-# Hello this is Git
+# Hello this is Git by A
 ### new change